-The nematode cuticle is the animal's external skeleton and plays important roles in the maintenance of body morphology and integrity, protecting the animal from the external environment and animal's motility.
-During the development of the nematode, the cuticle is synthesized five times in total, including the first time in the embryo and the other four times at the end of larval stages.
-The cuticle is a highly complex structured extracellular matrix (ECM), which predominantly consists of cross-linked collagens, additional insoluble proteins (cuticlins) and relevant glycoproteins and lipids.
+The C. elegans cuticle is the animal's external skeleton and plays important roles in the maintenance of body morphology and integrity, protecting the animal from the external environment and animal's motility.
+The stratum corneum is an extracellular matrix (ECM) composed primarily of extensively cross-linked collagen.
 As an absolute proportion of cuticle, the collagens are widely studied, involving its associated genes and the process of biosynthesis.
-In addition, as a highly specialized ECM, the nematode cuticle has distinct and complex features.
-Even so, the biogenesis of cuticles with respect to molecules and pathways is still conserved in vertebrates.
-Here, we provide C. elegans cuticle isolation service using two protocols referenced in previous studies to offer customers further insight into C. elegans ' cuticle collagen content and other related research topics.
+At CD BioSciences, we provide high-quality C. elegans cuticle isolation services to offer customers further insight into C. elegans ' cuticle collagen content and other related research topics.

-The nematode Caenorhabditis elegans is enclosed within the cuticle in post-embryonic development.
-The cuticle is a collagenous ECM synthesized by the hypodermis (an underlying ectodermal cell layer) that surrounds the body of the nematode.
+The C. elegans cuticle is a multifunctional exoskeleton that serves as a relatively impermeable barrier between the worm and its environment, determining not only the shape of the worm, but also orienting the animal for movement.
+During the development of the nematode, the cuticle is synthesized five times in total, including the first time in the embryo and the other four times at the end of larval stages.
+The cuticle is a highly complex structured ECM, which predominantly consists of cross-linked collagens, additional insoluble proteins (cuticlins) and relevant glycoproteins and lipids.
 The cuticle surrounding the main body of the nematode can be divided into the dorsal and ventral regions and further exhibits a gross multilayered ultrastructure that varies in detail at different developmental stages.
 Besides, there are narrow lateral regions overlying the seam cells where longitudinal ridges are termed as alae, which are distinct from protein composition and ultrastructure of the cuticle.

 Fig.1 The organization and structure of the C. elegans cuticle.
-(Page, A.P., et al, 2007)
+(Page A P, et al., 2007)